Last Updated on July 19, 2023 by Igor Karni

 Helping to alleviate symptoms of Parkinson’s disease

-Some research even points to e-Biking as helping to alleviate symptoms of Parkinson’s disease (source).
+Some research even points to e-bike riding as helping to alleviate symptoms of Parkinson’s disease (source).
 In 2003, a researcher named Jay Alberts went on a riding trip with a friend who had Parkinson’s.
 Alberts noticed that the friend, who was riding on the back end of his tandem bicycle, was improving their handwriting and overall motor functions throughout the trip.

 Alberts particularly noticed of his friend that she was able to move her legs more quickly on the tandem bicycle with less fatigue and that it was precisely this “faster rate of motion” that helps to manage her symptoms.
 Alberts then found that this type of movement helps to improve motor functions in Parkinson’s patients by 35%.

-3. It’s a safe and reliable option
+3. Is a safe and reliable option

 Unfortunately, many elderly people have to deal with the fact that they are both limited in terms of physical activities as well as their transportation options.
 Since driving can often be dangerous as people get older (due to declining vision and motor functions), it often becomes off-limits.

-Many have also noted that while traditional bicycles have put too much strain on their bodies and thus make it hard to rehabilitate, it is e-Bike’s electric feature that has actually helped them get back into fitness in ways that many other exercise avenues have not.
+Many have also noted that while traditional bicycles have put too much strain on their bodies and thus make it hard to rehabilitate, it is e-bike’s electric feature that has actually helped them get back into fitness in ways that many other exercise avenues have not.

-Especially since e-Bikes encourage an active lifestyle, this means that elderly riders can rely on e-Bikes as a reliable form of exercise and thus can help to build up their endurance as well as strength.
+Especially since e-bikes encourage an active lifestyle, this means that elderly riders can rely on e-bikes as a reliable form of exercise and thus can help to build up their endurance as well as strength.

-Many older rider accounts have also noted that while hills and uneven terrain were once a major barrier when riding traditional bicycles, e-Biking has allowed them to overcome those barriers with no issue at all, and has allowed them to commute to work or run errands.
+Many older rider accounts have also noted that while hills and uneven terrain were once a major barrier when riding traditional bicycles, e-bike riding has allowed them to overcome those barriers with no issue at all, and has allowed them to commute to work or run errands.
 This also means that e-Bikes are a safer option that decreases the risk of falling.